tsackton/taelgar/Gazetteer/The Central Lowlands Region/Xurkhaz/Xurkhaz.md

 %%SECRET[3]%%
 ### In Uzgukar

-#### Chief Lubash

-The current ruler of Xurkhaz.
-An older man, probably in his late 50s, bald, with pale green skin, a hard, long face, and a large nose.
-Childless, unmarried.
-Came the throne 3 years ago, when his older brother, wife, and nephew were killed by a band of maundering hill giants while on a royal tour of the kingdom.

-Deeply protective of his surviving nephew, Uzgul, son of his younger sister who died of sickness when Uzgul was young.

-Intensely proud of Xurkhaz.
-Deeply mistrustful of gods.

-%%SECRET[4]%%

-Speaks Common, Sylvan, Orcish, and Giant.

 #### Chiefling Uzgul

 A young man of 14, current heir to the kingdom.
-The family resemblance to Lubash is apparent, but Uzgul is full of the vigor of youth, with a mohawk of wiry black hair, a dangling silver earring on a chain in one ear, and vibrant green skin.
+The family resemblance to [[Lubash]] is apparent, but Uzgul is full of the vigor of youth, with a mohawk of wiry black hair, a dangling silver earring on a chain in one ear, and vibrant green skin.
 He has a nervous excitement to him, and has a hard time sitting still.

 Believes the orcs of Xurkhaz can do anything, and will have no sense of the danger Grash poses.

 Speaks Common and Sylvan.

-#### General Murook

-A woman in her prime, wearing chain mail, with a well-worn sword at her side.
-Silent, but has an unusual history - she was born to one of the roaming orc tribes in the Plaguelands, and suffered the rituals to bind her to Thark.
-Her tribe was slaughtered by Lubash's father, Karguk, but he saw something in her -- she fell silent, and lay down her weapons, when she came under the influence of the cloak, instead of gnashing and raging and going into a frenzy of violence, as many orcs do.

-Karguk took her back to Xurkhaz, and slowly taught her to walk free of Thark's influence, although she still feels the pull of the curse, some days.

-She will not speak of this, unless she fully trusts the party, or it is needed to convince them of what the orcs want.
-She is almost embarrassed by it, feeling she is somehow lesser for having been touched by Thark in the first place.

-She is also the unofficial leader of the Hezguli, the reborn, the community of orcs in Xurkhaz who were born outside and freed from Thark's influence by the cloak.
-#### Loremaster Azogar

-An old man, early 70s.
-Dark green skin, almost black in patches.
-Long, but thinning white hair.
-Frail, walks with a cane.
-Wears simple robes.
-Speaks with a wavering voice, but clear and precise.
-Uses phrase "To be precise" a lot.

-Very knowledgable, can tell many stories and history.
-Low level wizard magic.
-Greatly respects Lubash and will look to him for acknowledgement before revealing anything to outsiders.

-### In Khumarz

-#### Commander Vorgaz

-A bitter man of about 40.
-Extremely skilled warrior, but gruff and unpersonable.
-Genuinely brilliant tactician, but bad at politics and readily makes enemies, so not really welcome in the "high society" world of Uzgukar.
-Looks down on the kings who sit on their throne and don't fight - attitude seems a little too "orcish" for Uzgukar.
-But Vorgaz believes can't beat em if you don't fight like them.
-Pounds fist for emphasis.
-Dead, killed by Grash's armies.

-%%SECRET[5]%%
+%%SECRET[4]%%